-Use your OBU email and password to log in and view the videos.
+Use your OBU email and password to log in and view the live training videos.

 Timestamps are available under the “See more” link to allow you to go to specific sections of the video.

 Learn Moodle MOOC – a free four-week course designed for anyone who wants to use Moodle for teaching.

 All active classes in a semester have a corresponding Moodle course (shell) even if they are face-to-face classes.
 This facilitates your ability to transition to remote instruction.
 You can continue basic classroom activities in an online format:

 - Providing handouts,

 - Encouraging student participation and managing group work,

 There are a number of online tools available you may use to communicate with your students.
 Choose a method that works best for you.

 - Announcement forum

 - Moodle has an Announcement forum in every course that allows you to post a message in your course and the message is also sent as an email to your students.
 The Faculty FAQ in Moodle provides instruction for using the Announcements forum.